 Ensure that the professional you hire has a deep history and proven track record of successfully resolving issues for shareholders.
 Professional shareholder reps are often tasked with maintaining files related to the transaction.
 The shareholders need to know that their representative is well established, organized, is not likely to change jobs, or otherwise quit or leave in the middle of the post-closing process.
 If the representative changes jobs (or the point person for an institutional representative leaves), they are unlikely to remain focused or committed to the remaining tasks of being a shareholder rep.

 - Management of Disputes

 This is one of the most important responsibilities of a shareholder representative.
 The representative should be experienced investigating, negotiating, resolving disputes, and have the resources available to thoroughly protect shareholders’ interests.
-This can require a number of unique areas of expertise, including various unrelated legal issues (such as employment, intellectual property, environmental and others), tax, and accounting.
+This can require several unique areas of expertise, including various unrelated legal issues (such as employment, intellectual property, environmental and others), tax, and accounting.
 It is difficult for any individual or a small firm to be able to cover them all.

 The shareholder representative should not be an employee of the acquiring company or a law firm, nor have another job or have team members with other jobs.
 If they do, they will have conflicts and competing demands on their time.

 The shareholder rep needs to understand and record the important terms of the transaction for ready availability should an issue arise, or shareholders have questions.
 The representative also needs to know what rights were negotiated on behalf of the sellers to ensure no such rights are inadvertently forfeited or forgotten.